artur-ott/RiskOnline/Documentation.md

 ## Notes
-* "save" folder must always be located in the same directory as the .exe or .jar file How to create a runnable .exe from the scala project:
+* "save" folder must always be located in the same directory as the .exe or .jar file
-* Add the following code to your build.sbt:
+* Add the following code to your build.sbt to create a runnable .exe file:

 ```
 import com.github.retronym.SbtOneJar._